juicedata/juicefs/docs/en/administration/metadata_dump_load.md

 :::note
 `juicefs dump` only guarantees the integrity of individual files and does not provide a global point-in-time snapshot.
 If transactions are being written during the dump process, the final exported files will contain information from different points in time.
-In addition, to ensure the security of object storage secretKey, the secretKey in the backup file obtained by `juicefs dump` is changed to "removed".
-Therefore, after the 'juicefs load' is executed to restore it to the metadata engine, you need to use 'juicefs config --secret-key xxxx META-URL' to reset secretKey.
 :::

 Redis, MySQL and other databases have their own backup tools, such as [Redis RDB](https://redis.io/topics/persistence#backing-up-redis-data) and [mysqldump](https://dev.mysql.com/doc/mysql-backup-excerpt/5.7/en/mysqldump-sql-format.html), etc. Still, you need to back up metadata regularly with the corresponding backup tool.